The term “biome” refers to the various types of land. Desert, woodland, grassland, and tundra are the four divisions of these.

 You must be aware of this in order to avoid future conflicts with the government.
 Even if the land is designated for residential construction, be aware of the kind of structures that the local government approves.

 Building a skyscraper in a neighborhood where the government has ordered bungalows will cause you to clash with the authorities.
-Verify whether the environment would be favorable for your goal, especially if it is commercial.
+Verify to know if the environment would be favorable for your goal, especially if it is for commercial use.

 8. Accessibility, Land Size